MileHacker Logo

 • Benefit from lower prices and fewer crowds during low seasons.

-• For summer, pick accommodations that have air conditioning and a pool.
+• For summer, choose accommodations with air conditioning and a pool.

 • For winter, verify your riad or hotel has adequate heating.